Telenav/kivakit/documentation/overview/java-migration-notes.md

 ### Welcome to Java 11+ &nbsp;&nbsp;    ![](../images/coffee-40.png)

-Starting with Java 9, the JDK has supported _modules,_ and starting with KivaKit 8, KivaKit has
+Starting with Java 9, the JDK has supported _modules_.
-a modular design and runs on Java 11+.
+KivaKit has a modular design and runs on Java 11+.

 ### Why Upgrade from Java 8?